Empathic Illness: when the pain of the others overcomes you

 There are a few strategies that can help you deal with your empathy easily:

-- Spending more time on activities that brings you pleasure and help you preserve your emotional health, to eliminate feelings such as stress, frustration and unnecessary worries;
+- Spending more time on activities that brings you pleasure and help you preserve your emotional health.
+This will help you to eliminate feelings such as stress, frustration and unnecessary worries;

-- Add relaxation and inner connection practices to your routine, such as meditation, to recharge and maintain inner peace.
+- Add relaxation and inner connection practices to your routine.
+For example, meditation, to recharge and maintain inner peace.
 After all, your exterior is a reflection of what is within you;

-- Develop the ability to keep a healthy distance from other people’s problems, as well as our own, so as to preserve your well-being and deal with challenges as wisely and maturely as possible;
+- Develop the ability to keep a healthy distance from other people’s issues.
+Preserve your well-being and deal with challenges as wisely and maturely as possible;

 - Work to strengthen emotional intelligence by establishing strategies for dealing with intense emotions.